scrabbletank/farhome-rules/monstroustreasure.md

 |-1/0|2/0|0/0|0/0|2/0|1/0|

 ___
+***Undead.*** This creature is immune to Sleep and any attack, maneuver, or spell that Dazes or Stuns only inflicts those conditions if they rolled 2 or more criticals.

 ***Ethereal.*** This creature has _Resistance_ 2 to all physical damage from non-silvered weapons and _Vulnerability_ 1 to Force damage and attacks from magical weapons.
 This creature may move through walls and solid objects at will, but cannot enter a wall if they would end their turn there.

 ***Ghostly Form.*** This creature has no physical body and is immune to the Charm, Possession, and Poison conditions.